ding2/ding2/docs/code_guidelines.md

 	* `/sass/*.(base|admin|theme).scss`
 	* `/sass/libs/*`
 * JavaScript
-	* Files must have to include the module name to easily find there origin during debugging
+	* Files must have to include the module name to easily find their origin during debugging
 	* `/js/*.MODULENAME.js`
 * Images
 	* Images resources must be placed in a folder named `img` and have the following extensions.
 	* `img/*.(png|jpeg|gif)`
 * External resources (PHP and JavaScript libraries) must be included using [Libraries API version 2.x module](http://drupal.org/project/libraries)

 ## Module elements